ibm-cloud-docs/Cloudant/api/advanced_replication.md

 In summary,
-for admins the `user_ctx` property is optional, while for regular (non admin) users it is mandatory.
+for admins the `user_ctx` property is optional, while for regular (non-admin) users it is mandatory.
 When the roles property of `user_ctx` is missing, it defaults to the empty list `[ ]`.